Sravya9829/Orchids-challenge/README.md

 2. Visit `http://localhost:8000/docs` to see if the backend is working
 3. Check your browser's developer tools (F12) for any errors

----

-Made for the Orchids SWE Internship with ❤️